CP1401/Practicals/checkpoints/checkpoint_02.md

     Who knows what the last 3 characters mean? :)

     Write a program that asks for subject codes until the user enters a blank one...
-    Hey, sounds familiar... just copy what you've already got, BUT this question does not use lists!
+    Hey, sounds familiar... just copy what you've already got, BUT this question does not use lists, so you have to change it!
     After they type each one, print what year it is and whether it's an IT subject.

     Sample Output (Consider carefully your decision structures here)